Tanja888/pands-problem-sheet/README.md

 ## squareroot.py

 ### Solution to the Weekly Task 06
-Creating a square root function using Newton method The program takes in a positive floating-point number as input and outputs an approximation of its square root.
+Creating a square root function using Newton method.
+The program takes in a positive floating-point number as input and outputs an approximation of its square root.

 ### References